pedroaltobelli23/24-2-mlops-project-car_object_detection/_sources/tutorial_deploy.md.txt

 ![api_endpoint_actions](./_static/imgs/api_endpoint_actions.png)

-The URL for the heroku application can be found in:
+If it is the fisrt time deploying the website the URL for the heroku application can be found in (also can be found at the Heroku platform):

 ![heroku_app_url](./_static/imgs/heroku_app_url.png)